Seif2001/smart-post/README.md

    ## Steps to Run Cooja Simulation
    1. If you do not have Contiki it can be installed using this tutorial: https://inrg.engineering.ucsc.edu/howto-setup-instant-contiki-with-virtualbox/
    2. If you are using VirtualBox create a shared folder and put in Contiki-Edited
-   3. Replace "contiki" in the home folder with "Contiki-Edited" (change the name of Contiki-Edited to contiki)
+   3. Navigate to contiki -> examples
+   4. Replace udp-ipv6 folder with the udp-ipv6 folder in this repository (found under Contiki).
-   4. Open Cooja
+   5. Open Cooja
-   5. Create a Wismote choose file and navigate to contiki-> examples -> udp-ipv6 -> esp-server.c, only create 1.
+   6. Create a Wismote choose file and navigate to contiki-> examples -> udp-ipv6 -> esp-server.c, only create 1.
-   6. Create a Wismote choose file and navigate to contiki-> examples -> udp-ipv6 -> esp-client.c, create n, note more than 2 will most likely not work due to original udp-client udp-server limitations.
+   7. Create a Wismote choose file and navigate to contiki-> examples -> udp-ipv6 -> esp-client.c, create n, note more than 2 will most likely not work due to original udp-client udp-server limitations.
-   7. Alternativly you can open an already made .csc file.
+   8. Alternativly you can open an already made .csc file.
-   8. Begin simulation
+   9. Begin simulation
-   9. Watch LEDs and Serial Output.
+   10. Watch LEDs and Serial Output.
-   10. A final recommendation is to save to file for easy monitoring.
+   11. A final recommendation is to save to file for easy monitoring.

    ## Steps to Run ESP System
    ### Server First